Zac Efron Shows Off ‘Killer’ Look As Ted Bundy For New Movie

 Other names in the film include Jim Parsons as Larry Simpson, Angela Sarafyan as Joanna, Jeffrey Donovan as John O’Connell, and Haley Joel Osment as Detective Jerry Thompson.

-The film will see its premier at the Sundance Film Festival in January 2019.
+The film will see its premiere at the Sundance Film Festival in January, 2019.
 No information is available at this time for when and if the film will see a wider theatrical release.

 Theodore Robert Bundy is one of the more notorious serial killers in American history.
 Before he was executed, Bundy confessed to 30 homicides spanning seven states between 1974 and 1978.
 That’s only the number of victims to which he confessed, and reports indicate that the number could be even higher.
 He was executed in the electric chair on January 24, 1989.